Tuesday, September 28, 2021, 7 p.m. (online)

 In 2021, the Historical Society will present the John Young History Maker Award to Mable Butler.
 The Honorable Mable Butler was the first African American woman to serve on Orlando’s City Council (1984-1990) and the first African American member of the Orange County Board of Commissioners, where she represented District 6 (1990-1998).

-At the event, the society’s posthumous John Young History Maker Past Award will be presented to Joel Strack, a trailblazer in the LGBTQ community in Orlando.
+The society’s posthumous John Young History Maker Past Award will be presented to Joel Strack, a trailblazer in the LGBTQ community in Orlando.
 The celebration will also feature the presentation of the John Young History Maker Future Scholarship.

 Proceeds from this signature fund-raising event offer vital support for the Orange County Regional History Center’s education programs, exhibits, and efforts to preserve local history.